VitinhoSouza/nlw-copa-web/README.md

 ## Get started:
 - With Git installed, in your terminal run the following command: *git clone https://github.com/VitinhoSouza/nlw-copa-web.git*;
 - Enter the project folder and do: *npm install*.
 When all packages are installed, do *npm run dev* to start in development mode.
+- Remember that to work correctly, it is necessary that the server is working correctly.
+Modify the api baseURL if necessary.